GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 permissions.

 {% Aside %}
-As of Manifest V3, the `webRequestBlocking` permission is no longer available for most extensions.
-Consider `declarativeNetRequest`, which enables use of the [declarativeNetRequest API](/docs/extensions/reference/declarativeNetRequest/).
-Aside from `webRequestBlocking`, the webRequest API will be unchanged and available for normal use.
-Policy installed extensions can continue to use `webRequestBlocking`.
+As of Manifest V3, the `"webRequestBlocking"` permission is no longer available for most extensions.
+Consider `"declarativeNetRequest"`, which enables use of the [declarativeNetRequest API](/docs/extensions/reference/declarativeNetRequest/).
+Aside from `"webRequestBlocking"`, the webRequest API will be unchanged and available for normal use.
+Policy installed extensions can continue to use `"webRequestBlocking"`.
 {% endAside %}

 ## Life cycle of requests